+- Attend an online Webinar Volunteer Orientation Session.
+(Details on this step are emailed following Volunteer Application.)

 - Attend an in-person Volunteer Information Session.
-(Details on this step are emailed following a successful background check).

-- Attend an online Webinar Volunteer Orientation Session.
 (Details on how to sign up for this step are be emailed following the successful attendance of a Volunteer Information Session.)

 - Attend an in-person mentor training session (or two if needed) in your designated service area.
-(Details on this step will be emailed following successful attendance of a Volunteer Orientation Session.)
+(Details on this step will be emailed following successful attendance of a Volunteer Information Session.)

 - Begin volunteering!
 You may also request an additional shadowing/training session prior to starting your regular shift, if you would like!